YoannDupont/PALS/README.rst

 Tool emulation is a preset for some options that can be configured through the CLI.
-If an incompatible option is found, it will be overriden by the emulated tool's preset and a warning message well be displayed.
+If an incompatible option is found, it will be overriden by the emulated tool's preset and a warning message will be displayed.

 The tools you may try to emulate are: